async-library/react-async/README.md

 - `error` Rejected promise reason, cleared when new data arrives.
 - `initialValue` The data or error that was provided through the `initialValue` prop.
 - `startedAt` When the current/last promise was started.
-- `finishedAt` When the last promise was resolved or rejected.
+- `finishedAt` When the last promise was fulfilled or rejected.
 - `status` One of: `initial`, `pending`, `fulfilled`, `rejected`.
 - `isInitial` true when no promise has ever started, or one started but was cancelled.
 - `isPending` true when a promise is currently awaiting settlement.
 Alias: `isLoading`